 At Whitefield Infant School, we use the outdoors as our 'Classroom Under the Sky', which is roofed only by the clouds!
 It acts as an outdoor classroom where children can explore, investigate and discover the natural environment, alongside developing their language and gaining first-hand learning experiences.
 It provides a valuable teaching tool for teaching and learning in all curriculum areas.
 Our 'Classroom Under the Sky' uses the Forest School Principles, interwoven with our own visions and values and beliefs about how our children learn.

-Key Features of Forest Schools:-
+Key Features of our outdoor classroom:-

 At Whitefield we take these features and weave them into our outside learning, linking them into the curriculum making it become more alive, exciting and real.